Friendly Family Program

 The First Meeting

 Typically families and students meet for dinner during International Orientation.
-If a Friendly family is unable to attend the "Get-To-Know-You" reception, the host student and family should contact each other directly to arrange a meeting, preferably on campus.
+If a Friendly family is unable to attend the dinner, the host student and family should contact each other directly to arrange a meeting, preferably on campus.
 The Hiram College Bistro is a perfect location for a first meeting over a cup of coffee or tea.

 Frequency of Meetings